Slickrock is often called one of the best bike ride in America: it is one of the coolest, most unique experiences you can have on your bike.

 There's one big climb and descent to tackle before reaching the intersection to head back to the trailhead.
 Your legs will be tired but keep riding, you're about the complete the world famous Slickrock!

-The Slickrock Trail was originally created by dirt bikers in 1969.
+was originally created by dirt bikers in 1969.

 Though incredibly tacky for bike tires, horses with metal shoes do not have the same experience, so settlers in the 1800's named it "slick rock".